 Another AI-based face swap app is FaceMagic.
 Using FaceMagic, you can use faces of your choice on videos and images.
 The app’s in-app feed gives you prompts to perform face swaps, but you also have the option to use your own photos and images as the base face swap object.
 Moreover, you can get started with FaceMagic for free.
 That said, you will have to purchase the premium subscription for unlimited face swaps, priority processing, unlimited photo upload, and removing watermarks and ads.

 While we are on the subject, if you’re someone who loves creating goofy deepfakes, do not forget to check out DALL-E Mini.
 Inspired by OpenAI’s DALL-E, DALL-E Mini is an AI model capable of generating images from a text prompt.
 The AI model is trained with millions of images from the internet, eventually making it possible to draw images of things that don’t exist.
 For instance, here’s a cursed combination of Pikachu and Pug dog:

 Visit Website (Free)

-So that was our list of 8 best deepfake apps and websites available right now.
+So that was our list of 12 best deepfake apps and websites available right now.
 While there are a few services offering deepfake videos, it takes a painfully long time to render and create the final video.
 Nevertheless, if you are interested in learning about machine learning and how the faces are swapped, you can definitely go for the advanced tools.
+If you enjoyed this article, you should also check out our list of fun websites to pass time.
+You will find many gems there.
 Anyway, that is all from our side.
 If you found our article informative, do comment down below and let us know.